stang149/3601-S16-lab5_json-data-processing/README.md

 > Protip: Read the documentation for the angular-fullstack generator, which can be found in the README.md for the repository containing the generator.
 It will do A LOT of things for you so you can spend more time playing tetris and less time working.

+You will need to generate a new endpoint using `yo angular-fullstack:endpoint student`

 ## Sample data
 You are provided with sample data that can be used to initialize your test database (located in seed.js).
 Place this file into the/server/config/environment directory, and it will be used to seed your local test database.